-A boiler is a closed vessel in which water under pressure is transformed into steam by the application of heat.
-In the boiler furnace, the chemical energy in the fuel is converted into heat, and it is the function of the boiler to transfer this heat to the contained water in the most efficient manner.
-When water is boiled into steam its volume increases about 1,600 times, producing a force that is almost as explosive as gunpowder.
-This causes the boiler to be an extremely dangerous piece of equipment that must be treated with utmost care.
+A boiler is a closed vessel where water under pressure is transformed into steam by the application of heat.
+In the boiler furnace, the chemical energy in the fuel is converted into heat.
+The function of the boiler is to efficiently transfer this heat to the contained water.
+As the water boils, its volume increases about 1,600 times, producing a force that is almost as explosive as gunpowder.
+Therefore, boiler equipment is dangerous and must be treated with care.

 - Dissolved soilds

 The major problems associated with boiler feed water impurities are:

 - Corrosion-oxygen attack, caustic corrosion